dallison/adastra/README.md

 ### Telemetry
 The telemetry facility is a way for a StageZero client to send commands and receive status messages from running processes.
 It works by creating two pipes to the process (if it's enabled).
-The `commamnd pipe` is written to by StageZero and read by the process, and the 'status pipe` is read by StageZero and written by the process.
+The `command pipe` is written to by StageZero and read by the process, and the 'status pipe` is read by StageZero and written by the process.

 A simple example of a system-provided telemetry command is the `ShutdownCommand` which can be sent by StageZero to stop a process running by causing it to exit with a given code.
 If the process is not able to accept